-On March 1, 2015, the Organization entered into a contract with EMA Plus Services Corporation for the provision of street maintenance services in the District.
+The Organization had entered into a contract with EMA Plus Services Corporation for the provision of street maintenance services in the District.
 The contract term was for one year, with a renewal option for an additional two years.
-On March 1, 2016, the Organization renewed the contract for one additional year.
-The contract expires on February 28, 2017.
+The contract expired on February 28, 2017.
 The annual cost of providing services under the renewed agreement was \$270,000 for the year ended June 30, 2016, payable in monthly installments of \$22,500.
-Future minimum commitments under the contract are as follows:
+The Organization is in the process of selecting new contractor to provide street maintenance services in the District.